Nay_ho_tze's Medicine Musings

 i wandered the small room stuffed to the rafters with native interpretation

-of a Cape Cod gift shop taking smart advantage of the yearly tourist influx -
+of a Cape Cod gift shop which smartly took advantage of the yearly tourist influx -

 behind where the woman sat was a door to i presumed her residence,